-The MAX16067 flash-configurable system manager monitors and sequences multiple system voltages.
-The MAX16067 manages up to six system voltages simultaneously.
-The MAX16067 integrates an analog-to-digital converter (ADC) and configurable outputs for sequencing power supplies.
-Device configuration information, including overvoltage and undervoltage limits, time delay settings, and the sequencing order is stored in nonvolatile flash memory.
+The MAX16068 flash-configurable system manager monitors and manages up to six system voltages simultaneously.
+The MAX16068 integrates an analogto-digital converter (ADC).
+Device configuration information, including overvoltage and undervoltage limits, time delay settings is stored in nonvolatile flash memory.
 During a fault condition, fault flags and channel voltages can be automatically stored in the nonvolatile flash memory for later readback.